lsst/dp1_lsst_io/docs/processing/moving/index.rst

-During operations, the tracklet linking and orbit fitting process will consist of the following steps that will repeat every 24 hours following nightly observing and before release of the Solar System Daily Data Products (for more information on the overall Solar System Processing pipeline and Daily Data Products, see the :doc:`Solar System Processing pipeline </data-products-dp0-3/solar-system-processing-pipeline>` page):
+During operations, the tracklet linking and orbit fitting process will consist of the following steps that will repeat every 24 hours following nightly observing and before release of the Solar System Daily Data Products (as described above):

 1. The nightly DIASource catalog is ingested.
 2. All stationary objects are removed from the nightly catalog of DIASources.
 In addition, any individual sources that can be attributed to known moving objects with high-confidence orbits where the astrometric match between the individual source and a known object has very low uncertainty (SNR>=5) are also removed from the nightly catalog of DIASources.
 In this manner, the moving object detections that are unattributed to any known sources are retrieved from the nightly DIASource catalog to be passed to candidate tracklet identification.